bboerner/pandas/doc/source/io.rst

   - ``escapechar`` : string, to specify how to escape quoted data
   - ``comment``: Indicates remainder of line should not be parsed.
 If found at the beginning of a line, the line will be ignored altogether.
 This parameter must be a single character.
-Also, fully commented lines are ignored by the parameter `header` but not by `skiprows`.
+Like empty lines, fully commented lines are ignored by the parameter `header` but not by `skiprows`.
 For example, if comment='#', parsing '#empty\n1,2,3\na,b,c' with `header=0` will result in '1,2,3' being treated as the header.